wp-cli/handbook/commands/dist-archive.md

 : Path to the project that includes a .distignore file.

 [&lt;target&gt;]
-: Path and file name for the distribution archive.
-Defaults to project directory name plus version, if discoverable.
+: Path and optional file name for the distribution archive.
+If only a path is provided, the file name defaults to the project directory name plus the version, if discoverable.
+Also, if only a path is given, the directory that it points to has to already exist for the command to function correctly.

 [\--create-target-dir]
 : Automatically create the target directory as needed.